 “Well, you’ll just have to hope another evil empire rises up soon,” she said.

-“Well, I hope that doesn’t happen too soon.
+“Well I don't want that to happen too soon.
 The world hasn’t been at peace long enough yet,” he said.

 “Well then stop complaining and enjoy the peace.”